The Bright Data Alternative

 Comparing Bright Data Alternatives?

-Bright Data isn't the only option — and most of its rivals carry their own baggage.
-SerpApi resets your credits every month; DataForSEO is task-based and complex; ScraperAPI charges a 25× premium for Google; ValueSERP is SEO-first, not AI-first.
-Unlike all of them, DataBlue is self-serve, returns LLM-ready data, and never expires your credits.
+Bright Data isn't the only option, and most of its rivals carry their own baggage.
+SerpApi resets your credits every month; DataForSEO is task-based and complex; ScraperAPI has separate Google pricing; ValueSERP is SEO-first, not AI-first.
+Unlike all of them, DataBlue is self-serve, returns LLM-ready data, and uses clear monthly and top-up credit rules.
 If you're weighing the whole field, the head-to-heads below break down each one.

 Bright Data Alternative Questions.